Wetlands circuit riders help consultants and municipal officials meet the requirements of the Wetlands Protection Act.

 Nancy Lin manages and directs the Wetland Circuit Rider Program and created the Program in 1995.
 Since 1988 Nancy has overseen the technical assistance, outreach and education for MassDEP's Division of Wetlands and Waterways, including grant writing and management.
 Nancy also writes/reviews technical and regulatory guidance, policies and procedures for the Division’s three programs.
 Prior to MassDEP, Nancy worked at the Massachusetts Water Resources Authority; was the Director of the City of Cambridge's Conservation Commission; managed staff training for the New York City (NYC) Park Ranger program; and served as a naturalist/instructor at a National Environmental Education Landmark in NYC.
 Nancy is a certified Professional Wetlands Scientist (PWS) and can respond to overall Circuit Rider inquiries and questions when the regional circuit rider is unavailable.
 Contact Nancy at 617-556-1109 or firstname.lastname@example.org.

-Kimberly Roth is the Circuit Rider for the Northeast and Southeast Regional Offices.
-Kim will divide her time serving as the Northeast and Southeast Regional Wetland Circuit Rider.
+Kimberly Roth is the Circuit Rider for the Northeast Regional Office.
 Prior to joining MassDEP, Kim was the program manager for New England Interstate Water Pollution Control Commission’s (NEIWPCC) wetlands projects.
 This work included coordinating the Wetlands Workgroup and the New England Biological Assessment of Wetlands Workgroup (NEBAWWG), groups that bring together representatives from state and federal agencies and other individuals to address issues of shared concern.
 NEBAWWG is one of many regional groups across the country working toward improved approaches for wetlands monitoring and assessment.
-Before NEIWPCC, Kim began her wetlands career as an intern for MassDEP’s Wetlands Program, providing support related to wetlands compliance and enforcement, and in the Bureau of Waste Site Cleanup, where she researched information on site history and contamination.
+Before NEIWPCC, Kim was an intern for MassDEP’s Wetlands Program, providing support in wetlands compliance and enforcement, and in the Bureau of Waste Site Cleanup, where she researched information on site history and contamination.
 She also worked at the Mystic River Watershed Association on tasks related to watershed protection, brownfields, open space, water quality monitoring, and stormwater management.
-Kim currently serves as the vice-chair of her local conservation commission (which is not in the Northeast or Southeast regions).
-Kimberly can be reached at firstname.lastname@example.org or at the Northeast Region at 978-694-3234 and at the Southeast Region at 508-946-2723.
+Kim currently serves as the vice-chair of her local conservation commission (which is not in the Northeast region).
+She can be reached at email@example.com or at 978-694-3234.